JoshuaMeza/HCI/github/doc/ucd/understand_context.md

      The user browses their application store of choice using keywords that return results of therapeutic applications.
   6. User decides to install an app
      The user takes time to look at each result and selects the one that better matches their criteria.
+  7. Using our app
+     The user cannot afford for therapy so they will be relieved to find that our app helps them overcome the feelings of anxiety and stress by doing all the available activities inside the app daily.
+  8. Enjoy the benefits
+  	 The user finds out that they feel more relaxed everyday thanks to the application and that they are able to express themselves without having to spend money.

 > [👈 Go back.](../specs.md)